rajeshjaipur303903/Building_Highly_Available_PostgreSQL/README.md

-# Automation PostgreSQL Primary-Read-Replica Architecture
+# Automation Of PostgreSQL Primary-Read-Replica

-In this project, Return success or error messages at each step, error handling, followed Best prectices in terms of security, code modularity, and idempotency.
+This project provides automated infrastructure management using Terraform and Ansible to deploy a PostgreSQL primary-read-replica architecture.
+It returns success or error messages at each step, follows best practices in security, code modularity, and ensures idempotency.

 ## Features
-- Dynamic generation of Terraform code and Ansible playbooks.
+**Dynamic code generation** -  Terraform configurations and Ansible playbooks are generated dynamically.
-- Endpoints for generating code, running Terraform plan/apply, and executing Ansible playbooks.
+**API endpoints**  to manage infrastructure provisioning and configuration.
-- Handles success and error messages at each step.
+****Error handling****-  Returns success or error messages for every operation.
-- Best practices in security, code modularity, and idempotency.
+****Security** ** - Follows best practices at the networking and vault levels.
 ### Prerequisites
 - Installed Python, flask, Terraform , Ansible and AWS configure